nrwl/nx/docs/shared/recipes/running-tasks/pass-args-to-commands.md

 # Pass Args to Commands

-When you have an [inferred task](/concepts/inferred-tasks) (or an [explicitly defined task](/recipes/running-tasks/run-commands-executor#2-update)) running a command, there'll come a time when you'll need to pass args to the underlying command being run.
+When you have an [inferred task](/concepts/inferred-tasks) (or an explicitly defined task using the [`nx:run-commands` executor](/recipes/running-tasks/run-commands-executor#2-update)) running a command, there'll come a time when you'll need to pass args to the underlying command being run.
 This recipe explains how you can achieve that.

 ## Example project and tasks